nccgroup/Winstrument/README.md

 writable by the current user or a low-privileged user group."""
 ~~~

-The program uses a sqlite3 database to store settings and output.
-This is stored in `db.sqlite3`.
+The program stores settings in `settings.toml` in `%APPDATA%/winstrument`.
 As most, if not all, modules will inject Javascript into the target process, the `modules/js/` directory contains Frida Javascript snippets which are loaded and injected by modules.
 These files should have the same name as the module i.e. the module `dlls.py` would use JS from `js/dlls.js`.